ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 ~~~
 {: #target-format title="Proxy Address Format"}

-When a single IP-Port tuple is provided in the Proxy-Public-Address field,
+When a single (IP address, port) tuple is provided in the Proxy-Public-Address field,
-the proxy MUST use the same public IP and Port for the lifetime of the
+the proxy MUST use the same public IP address and port for the lifetime of the
 tunnel.
 When multiple tuples are provided, maintaining address stability
 per address family for the duration of the tunnel is RECOMMENDED.